-Computer Science research at Johns Hopkins University is advancing computing technology, enabling new modes of thought, and transforming society.
-Our faculty conduct innovative, collaborative research aimed at solving large and complex interdisciplinary problems that draw upon the university’s renowned strengths in areas including robotics, speech and language, medicine, and public health.
+Computer science research at the Johns Hopkins University is advancing computing technology, enabling new modes of thought, and transforming society.
+Our faculty conduct innovative, collaborative research aimed at solving large and complex interdisciplinary problems, drawing upon the university’s renowned strengths in areas including artificial intelligence, robotics, speech and language processing, medicine, and public health.

-The department is rapidly growing, with current core research areas of theory and algorithms; security, privacy, and cryptography; computational biology and medicine; information security; natural language processing; machine learning, artificial intelligence, and data science; robotics, computer vision, and graphics; and human-computer interaction.
+The department is rapidly growing, with current core research areas of theory and programming languages; systems and networking; computational biology and medicine; information security; natural language processing; machine learning, artificial intelligence, and data science; robotics, computer vision, and graphics; and human-computer interaction.

-Researchers partners with colleagues in other engineering disciplines, as well as with investigators from the Johns Hopkins Krieger School of Arts and Sciences, School of Medicine, and Applied Physics Laboratory.
+Researchers partners with colleagues in other engineering disciplines, as well as with investigators from the Johns Hopkins Krieger School of Arts and Sciences, the School of Medicine, and the Applied Physics Laboratory.

 Theory & Programming Languages